 Concerns of imported cases from China, accentuated by two incidents in March 2020, served to remind the Burmese populace of the breadth and depth of Chinese investments and presence inside Myanmar.
 In early March, two journalists were detained by the military-aligned ethnic Kayin Border Guard Force (BGF) near the Chinese-invested Shwe Kokko City project on the Thai-Myanmar border.

-The project, located in BGF territory, had generated a great amount of controversy as the Myanmar government had only approved 25 acres in the initial stage but the Chinese developer, a subsidiary of Jilin Yatai Group, had unveiled plans for a 30,000-acre (120 square kilometers) “comprehensive international city”, with around 10,000 Chinese labourers working at the site.
+The project, located in BGF territory, had generated a great amount of controversy as the Myanmar government had only approved 25 acres in the initial stage but the Chinese developer, Yatai International Holding (no relation to the state-owned Jilin Yatai Group), had unveiled plans for a 30,000-acre (120 square kilometers) “comprehensive international city”, with around 10,000 Chinese labourers working at the site.
 The journalists later reported that the BGF had smuggled thousands of Chinese workers left stranded on the Thai-Myanmar border in February after China announced travel restrictions, who were being illegally housed in the Shwe Kokko site.

 The second incident was the 21 March arrest of 118 Chinese nationals found to be living illegally in two Yangon houses.
 The Chinese nationals, mostly from Yunnan, had arrived only in mid-March to work in two Chinese companies.